jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

         --serverinfo "yourServerName;yourCity;[country ID]"
 ~~~

-**Note**: Semicolon and newline characters are not allowed in `--serverinfo`
+**Note**: Semicolon and newline characters are not allowed in `yourServerNam`e and `yourCity` within the `--serverinfo` argument

-Replace `genreServer:port` in the example above with one of the following options:
+To register with one of the Directories built into the Jamulus Client, replace `genreServer:port` in the example above with one of the following options:

 | Genre |   Server address           |